Go to India if you like it so much: Maryam to Pak PM Imran Khan | Politics

 Pakistan’s Opposition leader Maryam Nawaz on Saturday lashed out at Prime Minister Imran Khan for lavishing praise on India, saying he should go to the neighbouring country if he likes it so much.

-Prime Minister Khan, in an address to the nation on Friday night ahead of the no-trust motion where he has little chances of surviving unless some miracle takes place, said that he was not against India and had a lot of following in the neighbouring country.
+Prime Minister Khan, in an address to the nation on Friday night ahead of the no-trust motion where he has little chances of surviving unless some miracle takes place, said that he was not against India and had a huge following in the neighbouring country.

 ''No superpower can force India to do anything against its interests.
 They (India) are buying oil from Russia despite sanctions.

-''Nobody can dictate India.
+''Nobody can dictate terms to India which is a sovereign nation.
+Both countries got freedom at the same time.
 What the European Union ambassadors said here, could they say that to India also?” he asked and added that they could not because India is a sovereign nation.

 Responding to his remarks, Maryam said that Khan has “gone mad”.